Mathias Jensen: Brentford

+2019–2021

 On 10 July 2019, Jensen moved to England signing with Championship club Brentford on a four-year contract, with the option of an additional year, for an undisclosed fee, reported to be £3.5 million.
-He made 43 appearances and scored one goal during the 2019–20 season, which ended with defeat in the 2020 Championship play-off Final.
-Jensen made a career high 53 appearances during the 2020–21 season and celebrated promotion to the Premier League with victory in the 2021 Championship play-off Final.
+He made 43 appearances and scored one goal during the 2019–20 season, which ended with defeat in the 2020 Championship play-off final.
+Jensen made a career high 53 appearances during the 2020–21 season and celebrated promotion to the Premier League with victory in the 2021 Championship play-off final.

+2021–22 season

 As a result of suffering a "badly gashed" foot while away on international duty, Jensen missed Brentford's entire 2021–22 pre-season and the first three matches of the regular season.
-Restricted to a mix of starting and substitute roles, Jensen made 35 appearances during a "stop-start" season.
+Restricted to a mix of starting and substitute roles, particularly after the January 2022 signing of Christian Eriksen, Jensen made 35 appearances during a "stop-start" season.
 Despite being affected by COVID-19 and another minor injury, Jensen won praise from head coach Thomas Frank for training "like an animal" while sidelined.

+2022–23 season

 Entering the final year of his contract, Jensen hired his own personal trainer to work with him daily during the off-season in Denmark and he returned for the 2022–23 pre-season "in incredible shape".
 He was challenged by head coach Thomas Frank to be the replacement for the departed Christian Eriksen.
-Jensen began the 2022–23 season in a starting role and as a regular set piece taker.
+Jensen began the regular season in a starting role and as a regular set piece taker.
 Coaching from specialist throw-in coach Thomas Gronnemark helped length his throws.
 Jensen's performance and first Premier League goal in a 4–0 win over Manchester United on 13 August 2022 was recognised with the man of the match award.

 On 18 January 2022, Jensen signed a new 3 1/2-year contract, with the option of a further year.
 Head coach Thomas Frank commended Jensen's "pressing abilities", "his defensive mindset" and stated that "he has been one of our best players so far this season".
+In the process of winning his 23rd cap for Denmark in a Euro 2024 qualifier versus Finland on 23 March 2023, Jensen became Brentford's most-capped international player.
+Until missing the final match of the season, Jensen had been an ever-present starter in league matches and had improved his goal tally to five.

+2023–2025

+Awarded the vice-captaincy and a starter when fit, Jensen made 36 appearances and scored four goals during a lower mid-table 2023–24 season.
+Injury and illness affected Jensen's 2024–25 season and he lost his starting place to Mikkel Damsgaard.
+He ended the season with 27 appearances, predominantly as a substitute.